Forecast Evaluation

 Example evaluating a single forecast

-Continuing from the example above, the following code illustrates the evaluation of temperature forecasts for the week commencing 19th May 2025.
+Continuing from the example above, the following code illustrates the evaluation of temperature forecasts.

 from AI_WQ_package import forecast_evaluation